407449671/learngit/readme.txt

-echo "Git is a version control system." echo " Git is free software."
+echo "Git is a distributed version control system. " echo " Git is free software."